 There is limited information available in the GPHA archives from 1929 to 1936.
 During this time period, some yearly meetings were not held due to the scarcity of resources available during the Great Depression.
 Later, during WWII, no meetings were held in 1942, 1943 and 1945.
 Decades later, from 1980 to 1984, GPHA again went without holding meetings and only had one-day meetings during the years 2006 through 2010.
 Later stories will cover in more detail the reasons why either no meetings or abbreviated ones were held during these times.

 From 1937 to 1939, GPHA held meetings in Atlanta at the famous Biltmore Hotel (now owned by Georgia Tech).
 These meetings are notable because it was at these that the public health nurse section first started meeting.

-The primary topics of interest at the 1937 GPHA meeting were discussions about filling in birth certificates and laboratory work forms, the packing and shipping of labs, and the importance of the vital statistics department.
+The primary topics of interest at the 1937 GPHA meeting were discussions about filling in birth certificates and laboratory work forms, the packing and shipping of labs straight from the source, and the importance of the vital statistics department.

 The topics of discussion for the 1938 GPHA meeting were public health nurses and their part in venereal disease prevention and the creation of a state public health department.

 In 1939, the GPHA meeting topics covered the essentials of a maternal and child health program and the role of midwives in maternal care.

 In looking in retrospect over the first ten years of the Association, one will see that GPHA, past and present, continuously takes on current health issues to ensure the health of all Georgians.